comp1100/comp1100.github.io/_sources/workshops/Week_3_interviews.md

 ## Exercise 1: Testing open vs closed questions

+### Interviewing in COMP1100/7110

+What to do:

+* Do record all interviews.
+* Do transcribe interviews – find good transcription software!
+* Do ask for permission to record first.
+* Do practice on friends and family if you are nervous.
+* Do challenge yourself.

+What NOT to do:
+* Do NOT use data from friends or family in your analysis -- they cannot be objective.
+* Do NOT use an artificial agent.
+* Do NOT give a transcript to friends to act out.

 ⏱️ 50 minutes - Pairs and team

 <p style="text-align:center; font-weight:bold;"> Devices (other than smart phone) not required for this discussion</p>